stbnrivas/dataModels/WasteManagement/WasteContainer/doc/spec.md

             + Type: [DateTime](http://schema.org/DateTime)
         + `TimeInstant` : Timestamp saved by FIWARE's IoT Agents.
 Note: This attribute has not been harmonized to keep backwards compatibility with current FIWARE reference implementations.
-              + Type: [DateTime]((https://schema.org/DateTime). here can be production environmments where the attribute type is equal to the `ISO8601` string.
+              + Type: [DateTime](https://schema.org/DateTime).
+There can be production environmments where the attribute type is equal to the `ISO8601` string.
 If so, it must be considered as a synonym of `DateTime`.
     + Allowed values: Interval [0,1].
     + Optional